 Top WordPressTheme Detectors

 The final area we looked at was CMS detector.
 Sometimes we get so involved with WordPress we forget there are many other CMS options.
+Not all sites are WordPress websites.
 If your target site does not have any WordPress information available try these tools to check for other CMS platforms.
-If you still have no results, a completely custom or flat html site is likely.
+If you still have no results, a completely custom theme or flat html site is likely.

-The online detectors all generally operate the same way.
-Put in the domain name you are curious about and the tool will go off and retrieve the site information and try to de-code what theme a site is using.
+The online WordPress theme detectors all generally operate the same way.
+Put in the domain name of a WordPress website you are curious about and the tool will go off and retrieve the site information and try to de-code what theme a site is using.
 Some variables include: does it recognize child themes, does it get the plugins being used.
 If a child theme does it report the parent theme.

 - The theme’s description